 Customers do a lot of research before they make a final purchase.
-And comparison articles have a significant impact on their final decision.
+Furthermore, comparison articles have a significant impact on their final decision.

-Sadly, hundreds of “product comparison” websites are actually disguised affiliates or allies of one of the products they compare.
+Sadly, hundreds of product comparison websites are actually affiliates with one of the products they compare.
 Even worse, many of those websites are in fact owned by the same parent company.
 As a result, what looks like several unique perspectives could just be paid advertising from a single biased voice.

-Negative articles are a huge online reputation management issue for our clients.
+Negative articles are a huge online reputation issue for our clients.
 Bad press weighs down a company’s reputation like a ton of bricks.
-It affects revenue, hiring, employee retention and funding.
-Financial services firms lose clients, investors dump stocks, and customers won’t buy from you.
+It affects revenue, hiring and employee retention as well as funding.
+As a result, financial services firms lose clients, investors dump stocks, and customers won’t buy from you.

-Unfortunately for CEOs and executives, when the press gets ahold of a juicy story, they often run with it while it’s hot.
-If accusations are later dropped, the story will still remain online — sometimes for years.
-And the damage is further amplified when false stories become syndicated hundreds or thousand of times.
+Unfortunately, when the press gets ahold of a juicy story, they often publish it while it’s hot.
+Even if a story is eventually discredited, it could remain online indefinitely.
+And the damage is further amplified when false stories become syndicated hundreds or thousands of times.

 Online defamation is perhaps one of the worst problems you can have.
-It’s one thing if negative content leaks out by mistake, but nothing is more hurtful than false, slanderous attacks.
+It’s unfortunate when negative content leaks out by mistake, but nothing is more hurtful than false, slanderous attacks.

 Whether the source is a disgruntled former employee, a bitter ex, or an underhanded competitor, you must fight back.
 But be warned: these situations are extremely delicate.
-It’s best to seek help from online reputation management experts like us so you don’t make things worse.
+Therefore, it’s best to seek help from online reputation management experts like us so you don’t make things worse.

-Not all businesses have unique names, and that can severely hamstring your digital marketing efforts.
+Not all businesses have unique names.
 If your brand name is also a common word then you could be left out of your own branded search entirely.
-That means potential customers may not be able to find your website.
+That doesn’t just hinder your digital marketing efforts, it also prevents potential customers finding your website.

 That level of brand management requires substantial resources and expertise to remedy.

-You may have a spotless online reputation, but others who share your name might not be so careful.
-Sadly, digital identity confusion could cause someone else’s social media accounts, inappropriate photos, and criminal activity to appear in your personal search results.
+You may have a spotless online reputation, however, others who share your name might not be so careful.
+Sadly, digital identity confusion could cause someone else’s social media accounts, inappropriate photos and mugshots to appear in your personal search results.
 While you may know which results are yours, others might not be able to sort them out.

 Brands are also at risk.
 Spoof accounts are on the rise and they can seriously damage a brand’s reputation if customers think they’re your official profiles.

 Some of our clients are global business leaders and philanthropists who’ve helped to change the world.
-Yet their search results didn’t accurately reflect their accomplishments.
-And in some cases, Google results, Wikipedia pages or public profiles were inaccurate or incomplete.
+Yet, their search results didn’t accurately reflect their accomplishments.
+And in some cases, Google results, Knowledge Graph, Wikipedia pages and other public profiles were inaccurate or incomplete.

 Online reputation management strategies

 Managing your internet reputation takes time and effort.
-In fact, we assign multiple reputation managers, SEO analysts and content writers to our high-profile accounts.
+In fact, we assign multiple reputation management experts, SEO analysts and content writers to each of our accounts.
 With that said, let’s get started!

 Internet reputation monitoring